Wedding Banquet Hall

 “Therefore go into the highways, and as many as you find, invite to the wedding.’
 So those servants went out into the highways and gathered together all whom they found, both bad and good.
 And the wedding hall was filled with guests.”
 Matthew 22:9-10 (NASB)

-As a result, the slaves went into the highways.
+This time the slaves refer to the apostles and all other believers fulfilling the great commission.
+Matthew 28:19-20 is a command to call people to believe in Christ.
+Therefore, the slaves went into the highways.
 The word “highways” is three words in the Greek.
 It refers to a major road on which people traveled.
-So, these slaves went to places where the people could be found and invited them to the wedding banquet.
-They tried to invite as many as possible.
-They invited both good people and bad people.
+So, these slaves went to places where people could be found and invited them to the wedding banquet.
+They invited as many as possible.
+They invited both good and bad people.
 The Greek words for “good” and “bad” refer to morally good and morally bad or evil.
-So, the banquet hall was filled with all kinds of guests.
-These people wanted to come.
+So, now the banquet hall was filled with all kinds of guests who wanted to come.

 Obviously, this would make for a very strange banquet if strangers arrived at the wedding banquet.
-This helps us understand that this banquet is more than a normal wedding banquet.
+This helps us understand that this banquet is different than the normal wedding banquet.

 Many Are Called But Few Are Chosen

-Then verses 11-13 tell us that the king was mingling among the guests.
-He was probably talking with them and being friendly.
+Then verses 11-13 tell us that the king was mingling among the guests and speaking with them.

 “But when the king came in to see the guests, he saw a man there who did not have on a wedding garment.
 So he said to him, ‘Friend, how did you come in here without a wedding garment?’
 And he was speechless.
 Then the king said to the servants, ‘Bind him hand and foot, take him away, and cast him into outer darkness; there will be weeping and gnashing of teeth.’”
 Matthew 22:11-13 (NASB)

-These verses reveal that as the king was talking to the guests, he found someone who was not dressed properly for a wedding.
-Consequently, the king asked, “‘Friend, how did you come in here without a wedding garment?”
+These verses reveal that as the king was talking to the guests, he found someone who was not dressed properly for the wedding.
+The king asked, “‘Friend, how did you come in here without a wedding garment?”
 Obviously, the man was dressed in casual clothes.
-In Christ’s time the bride and groom dressed like they were the king and queen (Isaiah 61:10; Jeremiah 2:32) and the guests were expected to be dressed up for the wedding.
+In Christ’s time a bride and groom dressed like they were the king and queen (Isaiah 61:10; Jeremiah 2:32) and the guests were expected to be dressed up for the wedding.
 Once again we should notice that the bride is never mentioned.
 She is not important in this parable.
 Only the son of the king is important.
-That is, the son is symbolizes Jesus Christ, the Messiah.
+The parable is about Jesus Christ, the Messiah.

 So, when the king saw that a man had not dressed up for the wedding banquet, it reveals that he did not belong.
-He did not come to the wedding with respect or love for the king and the son.
-He was a very self-centered individual.
+He did not come to the wedding with respect or love for the king and his son.
+This guest was a very self-centered individual.
 He wanted to enjoy the wedding, but he did not belong.

-Apparently, the king had clothes available for his guests since they came off the street.
+Apparently, the king had clothes available for his guests since they originally came off the street.
 But this man just did not want to dress up.
 So, when the king asked about the man’s wedding clothes, the man did not know how to reply.
-He was speechless.
-Then, the king ordered him to be cast into the outer darkness where people will be wailing, weeping, and gnashing their teeth due to the pain.
-He was cast into outer darkness.
-What is this place?
+So, the king ordered him to be cast into outer darkness where people will be wailing, weeping, and gnashing their teeth due to the pain.
+What is “outer darkness?”
 It is called hell.
-But the other guests who came dressed with wedding clothes were not cast into hell.
+The other guests who came dressed wearing wedding clothes were not cast into hell.

 Conclusion

-The unworthy man in the parable represents every person who does not believe in Christ and rejects Him.
-The man was unworthy because he came to the wedding dressed in his own righteousness, which was no righteousness at all.
-For he needed his sins to be forgiven and to be given, that is, imputed with the righteousness of Christ (2 Corinthians 5:21).
-True faith responds in repentance over one’s sins, willingly submits to Christ, and desperately wants God’s forgiveness of one’s sins.
+The unworthy man in the parable represents every person who does not believe in Christ but rejects Him.
+The man was unworthy because he came to the wedding dressed in his own righteousness, which is no righteousness at all.
+He needed his sins to be forgiven and to be given or imputed with the righteousness of Christ (2 Corinthians 5:21; 1 Peter 3:18).
+A person with true faith responds in repentance over their sins, willingly submits to Christ, and desperately wants God’s forgiveness for sins.
 This recognizes the believer’s unworthiness, but that is not true of unbelievers who feel they are good people and do not have any need to be forgiven.
 These individuals have rejected the king’s invitation and His son.
 That is, they have rejected God the Father’s invitation to believe in Jesus Christ for they do not see any need to be forgiven.
 They have chosen to not attend or be forgiven.

 Jesus concludes the parable with this statement,